Cameras on Toradex System on Modules

 Our partner Antmicro Ltd. authored a blog post about using CSI with Toradex Apalis modules.

 Parallel Camera Interface

-USB 2.0 Host interface is available on all the modules to connect USB Cameras.
-USB 3.0 interface is only available on specific modules from the Apalis SoM Family and the Verdin SoM Family, check the datasheet for details.
-Our article Webcam (Linux) is a starting point on how to set up a USB camera in Linux.
+USB 2.0 Host interface is available on all the modules to connect USB Cameras while USB 3.0 interface is only available on specific modules from the Apalis SoM Family and the Verdin SoM Family.
+Check the specific datasheets for further details.
+The article Webcam (Linux) is a starting point on how to use a USB camera on Linux.